Wellington Crescent & St. James Bridge (2)

 Artist(s): Sarah Collard (Collard Creations)

-Sponsors: Richardson Foundation, Inc., City of Winnipeg, Take Pride Winnipeg!, Hertz Equipment Rentals
+Sponsors: Richardson Foundation, Inc., City of Winnipeg, Take Pride Winnipeg!, Herc Rentals

 Sarah Collard: "This one is called 'The Secret Garden' primarily because of the bears in